sleepy-byte/Cord19-Dask-Distributed-Analysis/journal.md

 Also, forgot to mention that since our VMs are single core I thought that the structure 4VMs : 1 Scheduler and worker + 3 worker, is not that good bc we would have a machine that struggles in doing both tasks.

+## 1/7

+### Luke

+Tried to compute the number of occurances of words in each file.
+The function works.
+Though, when giving the task to the cluster, the cluster crashes, even if given very few files.
+Don't know what is the reason for that